LauraXing25/SPTS/README.md

 If you would like to generate Figure 3E, run `SPTS_ClassificationTime.m`.
 This file runs all objects at once, and would not need modifications on the user's end.

 ### High-Speed Projectile Tracking and Rapid Contact Localization
-Both are contained in `Data_Analysis/Applications.m`.
+To illustrate the high-speed performance of our sensor design, we bounced a tennis ball on the sensor matrix.
+We then analyze the data for High-Speed Projectile Tracking and Rapid Contact Localization.
+Both codes are contained in `Data_Analysis/Applications.m`.
 Code lines exclusively necessary for Location Accuracy (Fig 6) and max pressure v. time (Fig 5) are commented accordingly.
-Please add or remove comments accordingly.
+Please add or remove commented codes accordingly.

 ### Robot Arm Demonstration
 To graph the continuous raster scans and reconstructed frames collected for the Robot Arm demo, run `Data_Analysis/robot_arm.m`.
 It will generate two graphs, for raster and recosntruction separately.
 Note that for our video we reconstruct every 25 measurements, and raster frames use 100 measurements.
 Thus reconstructed frames are 4 times the number of raster frames.